 Youth in Worship and Service

-Youth are also a regular and integral part of worship at St. Philip’s — from acolyting, to choir, to dramatic interpretations for services.
+Youth are a regular and integral part of worship at Saint Philip’s — from acolyting, to choir, to dramatic interpretations of scripture.

 Attending the Altar and Sanctuary is the job of this group of teenagers under the direction of the Acolyte Master/Verger.
 They lead the procession and serve in the Sanctuary during worship on Sundays and at other special occasions.
 Young people may begin their acolyte experience when they are in seventh grade and continue on through college if they choose.

 This group of young actors provide interpretive drama at the 9:00am Eucharist on the third Sunday of each month and on other occasions.
 They rehearse Monday evenings during the program year.

 Youth 7th grade and up can join an ushering team and be part of this welcoming ministry.